Vatisinl/cba_final_project/README.md

 ![did not find a plot](analysis_reproduced/figures/ECM_genes_3_tissues_male.png "ECM 3 tissues male.")

+## Discussion

+In this part of the assignment we've taken the effort to reproduce the results reported in the paer of reference [1], which highlights the role of ECM and ECM-associated genes in the context of aging.
+For the blood samples, we have managed to reproduce the results almost precisely, while for other tissues a rougher match between our result and the ones reported was observed.
+We can speculate that these imperfections are due to the lack of detailed information on the used filtering and/or the possibly changed data annotations.

+With that said, we still consider obtained results consistent with the ones reported, which, from our point of view, can be proven by the fact that the pathways resulting from enrichment analysis of the gene lists, obtained in the course of our work, matched the ones reported in the article of reference.

 ## WGCNA
 The next stage of the project was to conduct WGCNA to find gene modules that change during ageing process.
 Due to technical reasons we used only samples from heart, liver and lung.